The Importance of Accessory Training

 Putting It All Together

 I understand that putting together a strength program that puts all of the main lifts, Olympic lifts and accessory lifts together in an effective manner can seem daunting.
-That is why we are launching the Invictus 8-Week Strength Program starting May 1st.
-This program will take the concepts discussed here, and give you an accelerated program to build a stronger base, and get you back to your regular training.
+That is why we take care of that for you!
+The Invictus 8-Week Strength Program online will take the concepts discussed here, and give you an accelerated program to build a stronger base, and get you back to your regular training.